-Second, the new structural features of FinTech platforms may generate behaviors not observed in traditional financial markets (Vallee and Zeng, 2018).
+Second, the new structural features of FinTech platforms may generate behaviors not observed in traditional financial markets (Vallee and Zeng, 2019).
 The platforms' incorporation of both retail and institutional investors combined with the pricing of loan contracts independent of investor information is a novel structure.
 Compare this structure to the typical corporate debt/equity IPO.
 The book-building mechanism in debt/equity IPOs is traditionally used to facilitate a quid pro quo exchange of information, service, or volume commitment for preferential allocation of underpriced security issues (Aggarwal et al., 2002; Cornelli et al., 2006; Dorn, 2009; Neupane and Poshakwale, 2012).
 In contrast, the structure of marketplace lending strips out many of the typical underwriter incentives: information provision by investors is irrelevant because of the platform's pricing model (Benveniste and Spindt, 1989; Hanley and Wilhelm, 1995), and to our knowledge platforms offer no post-offering services for borrowers or investors (Jenkinson et al., 2018).
 One of our main contributions is to provide evidence consistent with a quid pro quo interaction between platforms and institutional investors, similar to IPO underwriting (Ljungqvist and Wilhelm, 2002).
 At the same time, our work is novel because we show an additional channel that platforms preferentially allocate loans to retail investors in response to elevated regulatory scrutiny.
 Through the marketplace lending environment, we are able to show the lasting effect of heightened regulatory intervention on FinTech emerging during the financial crisis and the importance of new research into FinTech platform behaviors and incentives.

 Finally, because these organizations are in their infancy, documenting their behavior and their underlying incentives is important to establishing a proper regulatory structure.
-An overly burdensome regulatory approach can easily stifle the innovativeness of the platforms or incent them to conduct regulatory arbitrage activities (Venkatesan et al., 2018); an approach that is too light handed exposes investors to substantial risk.
+An overly burdensome regulatory approach can easily stifle the innovativeness of the platforms or incent them to conduct regulatory arbitrage activities (Venkatesan et al., 2018); an approach that is too light handed exposes retail investors to substantial risk.
 For example, Jackson, Squire, and Honigsberg (2016) find that marketplace lending loans issued in the second circuit may be considered null and investors may hold notes that are not enforceable in the event of default.
 Understanding FinTech platforms' incentives would seem to be a critical first step toward identifying optimal policies to regulate them.
+Additionally our results suggest a more proactive approach by regulators may protect future retail investors in emerging capital markets.